Medical Malpractice Claims: Understanding the Practical Process

 After receiving notice of a patient’s intent to file a claim or lawsuit, it’s important to contact your medical malpractice provider immediately.
 This will ensure the insurance company can appropriately respond to the lawsuit and begin preparing your defense.

-2. Preserve the medical records.
+2. Preserve the Medical Records

 In a malpractice case, the patient’s charts and records are key elements that help prove you met the standard of care.
 The records must not be altered in any way after you received notice of a potential claim.
 If you have a concern about anything in your medical record, then discuss it with your assigned defense counsel.

-3. Participate in the discovery process.
+3. Participate in the Discovery Process

 Discovery is the formal process of exchanging information between both sides of a lawsuit.
 Expect to gather related documents and cooperate with your assigned defense counsel in building your defense.
 The case may be dropped if there is insufficient evidence.

-4. Prepare for your deposition.
+4. Prepare for Your Deposition

-Your deposition is the opportunity for the plaintiff’s attorney to ask you questions while you are under oath.
-A deposition can make or break your defense.
-It’s the first opportunity the plaintiff’s attorney has to meet you and ask you questions about your care.
 Be careful to prepare for your deposition with your assigned defense counsel who will have a good idea of the kinds of questions you will be asked and what aspects of your care and medical record to particularly focus on.
 A strong performance at your deposition will influence the expectations of the plaintiff’s attorney going forward and might even result in the dismissal of their case.

-5. Attend mediation.
+5. Attend Mediation

 Mediation is a common way medical malpractice claims are resolved.
 A mediator is a neutral third-party who helps the two sides in a lawsuit come to an agreement without going to court.

-6. Be prepared to go to trial, if necessary.
+6. Be Prepared to Go to Trial, if Necessary

 Only about 7% of medical malpractice cases go to trial.
 During a trial, you can expect to answer questions asked by both your defense team and the patient’s legal team.
 All witnesses who testify at trial, including the patient will be similarly examined and a jury of your peers will then determine the outcome of the case.